azuredevcollege/aidevcollege/day1/AzureMachineLearningService/README.md

 The goal is to build a machine learning model, that

 - takes an unseen image as an input (28x28 pixels) and
-- outputs if there was a 0, 1, 2, 3, 4, 5, 6, 7, 8 or 9 on the image
+- outputs if there was a 0, 1, 2, 3, 4, 5, 6, 7, 8 or 9 in the image

 Guidance:

 - Deploy from Azure Portal: `Machine Learning service workspace`
 - Write your code in a Jupyter Notebook in a [Compute VM](https://docs.microsoft.com/en-us/azure/machine-learning/service/quickstart-run-cloud-notebook) and use the [new Azure ML UI](https://ml.azure.com)
-- Use `Python 3.6 - AzureML` as the Notebook type in Jupyter (create a new folder before starting)
+- Use `Python 3.6 - AzureML` as the Notebook type in Jupyter
-- We'll be using `scikit-learn` to train a simple `LogisticRegression` classifier
+- We'll be using [scikit-learn](https://scikit-learn.org/stable/index.html) to train a simple `LogisticRegression` classifier
 - Target accuracy of our model on the test data set: `>92%`

 ## Challenge 2 - Advanced model training on Azure

 :zap: Let's go to **[challenge 2](challenges/challenge_02.md)**!

-In this challenge, you'll be training a more advanced machine learning model on Azure (in fact, you'll be training a Deep Convolution Neural Network).
+In this challenge, you'll be training a more advanced machine learning model on Azure (in fact, you'll be training a [Deep Convolution Neural Network](https://en.wikipedia.org/wiki/Convolutional_neural_network)).
 We'll be using the same data set, but this time, we'll use Azure Machine Learning Compute for speeding up and scaling our training.

 Guidance: